 - Data rectification

 The ultimate goal of these new rights: Enable customers to dictate their own terms of engagement with brands.

 Now that GDPR enforcement has begun, consumers will increasingly expect brands to offer this kind of granular access and control.
-According to a CMO Council survey, the most prominent change marketers have noticed as their organizations implement GDPR compliance initiatives is a heightened consumer awareness of data and security issues.
+In fact, the most prominent change marketers have noticed as their organizations implement GDPR compliance initiatives is a heightened consumer awareness of data and security issues.

 More control is what consumers and EU regulators are looking for, and regulations like the GDPR are the mechanisms that compel organizations to provide it.